So, what is it?

 Training is one of the tactics you'll see most often, and it can be very effective.
 Essentially, training the other team involves pulling as many mobs as you can, running to the enemy team and hitting them so that when you die the mobs transfer agro onto your enemies.
 If they hit you they will also take agro.

-Ideally, training is best done by a plate wearer with a cleric following them with dispel and instant heals, so if the tank falls before the mobs reach the target they can take agro.
+Ideally, training is best done by a plate wearer with a cleric following them with dispel and instant heals, so if the tank falls before the mobs reach the target the cleric can take agro.
 Mages can also be good at it, as their shields will usually last until they get into the right position.
 Really, anyone can train - as long as you use every defensive buff you have, hit a heal over time potion and use a speed scroll and an anti-shock scroll you should make it if your gear is ok.

 Watch out for trains from the other team.
 If you see one person running towards you alone, check for mobs.
 If they have mobs following them back away and don't touch them, if they die without transferring agro to you the mobs will just reset.

 My personal favourite is to train into Barracks from the Captain's Cabin end.
 This is hard to get right as there are a lot of mobs between the top corridor and Barracks, but a cleric can do it as they have a heal over time and can dispel slowing spells.
 It's very hard to survive.
+I usually only use this when I'm in a PUG where everyone has gone afk.

 Sometimes you have to fight dirty, and one way of doing this is to have one person train mobs onto the other team while the rest of their group rushes the Surkana.
 Or, if you enter a room just as the other team finish the mobs, all classes able to cast DOTs should cast these on the Surkana so that they capture it as they kill the other team.
 In losing scenarios a Kamikaze approach can be adopted.
 Try to steal them however you can, without wiping the whole group.